proplot-dev/proplot/README.rst

 Here are some highlights of the remaining features:

 *  A smarter "tight layout" feature.
-Figure width or height changed so that subplot aspect ratios are fixed.
-Inner space between subplots automatically scaled so subplot tick labels, etc. do not overlap.
-Arbitrary physical units (e.g. ``cm``, ``mm``) when specifying dimensions and sizes.
+Figure width and height is allowed to vary so that subplot aspect ratios remain fixed, which is particularly useful for grids of map projections and images.
+Inner spaces between subplots are automatically scaled so that subplot tick labels, etc. do not overlap.
+Arbitrary physical units (e.g. ``cm``, ``mm``) can be used when specifying dimensions and sizes.
 *  Axes panels and figure panels, generally used for colorbars and legends that refer to multiple subplots at once.
 New "inset" colorbars.
    Colorbars from lists of lines or colors.
 Legends with centered